SEN Information Report - School Offer

 - Inclusive practice is clearly defined in our setting and we expect all staff to deliver this.

 - Should additional support be required, this is undertaken after discussion with the relevant staff, the pupil and their family as necessary.
 All interventions are monitored for impact and outcomes are defined at the start of any intervention.
-The INCO oversees all additional support and regularly shares updates with the Headteacher and SEN Governor Lindsay Smith.
+The INCO oversees all additional support and regularly shares updates with the Headteacher and reports non-specific child overviews to the SEN Governor Elin Gillard.

 13. How are parents involved in the school?
 How can I be involved?